hwdsl2/setup-ipsec-vpn/README.md

 If your server uses a custom SSH port (not 22), or if you wish to allow other services through IPTables, be sure to edit the IPTables rules in the scripts before using.

-The scripts will backup files `/etc/rc.local`, `/etc/sysctl.conf`, `/etc/iptables.rules` and `/etc/sysconfig/iptables` before overwriting them.
-Backups can be found under the same folder with `.old` suffix.
+The scripts will backup your existing configuration files before overwriting them.
+Backups can be found in the same folder as the original, with `.old-date/time` suffix.

 ## Upgrading Libreswan